-- If the data is non-compliant, you will be notified in real time that reduces the chargebacks.
+- If the data is non-compliant, you will be notified in real-time which reduces the chargebacks.

-- Partner sends an EDI to your Zenbridge AS2 Mailbox
+- The partner sends an EDI to your Zenbridge AS2 Mailbox

-- Everytime an EDI File is received, the EDI file is converted to JSON and fire an API request to your NetSuite environment
+- Every time an EDI File is received, the EDI file is converted to JSON and fires an API request to your NetSuite environment

 NetSuite and Zenbridge have APIs and facilitate effective and seamless communication between the two thus facilitating NetSuite EDI Integration.
 Here are some of the features of Zenbridge: